Chia-Network/chialisp-web/docs/coins_spends_and_wallets.md

 ## Puzzles and Solutions in Practice

-So far in [part 1](/docs/) we have covered ChiaLisp programs that will evaluate to some result.
+So far we have covered ChiaLisp programs that will evaluate to some result.
 Remember the first part represents a puzzle which is committed to locking up a coin, and the second part is a solution anybody can submit:

 ```lisp